Oromis/touch-vtt/README.md

  - Move three fingers around on the canvas to pan the scene - no zooming in this mode.
  - Rotate tokens using the (optional) directional buttons added to the token right-click menu (HUD)
  - Target hostile tokens quickly by tapping them.
+ - Use your ruler with waypoints and move your token along the measured path using a Touch-Only UI
  - Need to right-click to access the corresponding functionality on a game world entity?
 Just long-press (0.5s) with your finger.
  - Move windows around and interact with their content intuitively